-Bank regulatory agencies and the SEC have shown increased interest in environmental, social and governance matters ("ESG") and expressed an intent to increase related regulatory oversight of companies efforts to address how ESG issues may affect their business.
+Bank regulatory agencies and the SEC have shown increased interest in environmental, social and governance matters ("ESG") and expressed an intent to increase related regulatory oversight of companies efforts to address how ESG issues may affect their businesses.
 In 2022, multiple federal regulatory agencies formalized their intent by issuing proposed policy statements and rules, and by establishing a pilot climate scenario analysis exercise for large banks.
 We believe that continued focus on environmental and social issues is consistent with our community banking model.
 We are continually seeking ways to improve our stewardship of the environment through recycling programs, resource conservation, empowered employees, construction evaluation, and more.
 Our Nominating/Corporate Governance Committee oversees the Company's efforts in setting and maintaining high standards for corporate social responsibility and reviewing our performance in ESG matters.
-The Nominating/Corporate Governance Committee's environmental and social duties include monitoring and assessing developments, trends and issues related to ESG, monitoring risks and overseeing Company solutions related to ESG, overseeing our reporting and disclosures related to ESG, overseeing and reviewing at least annually policies and programs related to ESG, overseeing our human capital management strategy, and evaluating our overall ESG performance and identifying areas for improvement.
+The Nominating/Corporate Governance Committee's environmental and social duties include monitoring and assessing developments, trends and issues related to ESG, monitoring risks and overseeing Company solutions related to ESG, overseeing our human capital management strategy, and evaluating our overall ESG performance and identifying areas for improvement.
 The Company's Community and Social Responsibility Report describes our ESG performance and is located on the Company's website (www.glacierbancorp.com) under the Governance Documents section.